themartiancompany/ur/README.md

 Many more meanings, not all of which can be easily expressed in public in front of a young audience, are omitted for the sake of decency.
-It is still opinion of Ur developers it's wise to tell you in advance, to avoid situations like the one Linus Torvalds has created with the Git software.
+It is still opinion of Ur developers it is wise to tell you in advance, to avoid situations like the one Linus Torvalds has created with the Git software.